-Before Christmas, all existing Year 11 pupils will complete their first round of mock examinations, this will give an indication of the subjects they might like to study in the Sixth Form.
+Before winter break, all existing Year 11 pupils will complete their first round of mock examinations, this will give an indication of the subjects they might like to study in the Sixth Form.
 They will be asked to give an initial indication of which three or four subjects they would like to take in the Sixth Form.
-Pupils will be asked to choose five subjects in order of preference, numbering each one to indicate this preference.
-The fifth subject will only be allocated in case of timetabling restrictions (this happens very infrequently), and choices will be confirmed in June 2021.

 External applicants will undertake this process as part of their application and assessment process.